paulsbarrett/azure_web_deployment/readme.md

 The Elk Configuration file is available here: ![Configure Elk VM with Docker](https://github.com/paulsbarrett/azure_web_deployment/blob/main/yaml_files/install-elk.yml)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following machines: Web-1, Web-2, Web-3
 - The IP addresses of the machines you I am monitoring include; 10.0.0.11, 10.0.0.12, 10.0.0.13

 We have installed the following Beats on these machines:
-- we installed FileBeat and MetricBeat onto the Elk-server These Beats allow us to collect the following information from each machine:
+- I installed FileBeat and MetricBeat onto the Elk-server These Beats (services) allow us to collects information from each machine, including system usage, data usage, and system metrics such as uptime and connections.
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- FileBeat collects and forwards log data such as log files and log events, and forwards them to either Elasticsearch or Logstash for indexing.
+- MetricBeat takes the metrics and statistics that it collects and sends them to a analytics engine such as Elasticsearch.
+Elasticseach can analyse and visualise the data in real time.

 The FileBeat Installation and Launch playbook is available here: ![Installing and Launch Filebeat Playbook](https://github.com/paulsbarrett/azure_web_deployment/blob/main/yaml_files/filebeat-playbook.yml)